 The duplicate sighting number on the sightings form is the number given to the surfacing by the LMMO, and called down to the SMMOs.
 If the SMMOs think this is the same as a surfacing they sighted, they give write down the LMMOs sighting number under "DUPLICATE SIGHT #" on the form.
 Two types of duplicate sighting can be distinguished: those that represent valid trials for estimating the OT detection function and those that do not.
 Valid trials are where the SMMO saw the surfacing independently (for example because they were tracking the group) and then the LMMO radios down to inform the SMMO that a surfacing has been seen by the OT, and the SMMO determines it's the same as the one they just saw.
 In this scenario, "Yes" should be entered under "DUPLICATE TRIAL".
-By contrast, trials do not occur when the LMMO alerts the SMMOs to a surfacing and record information on it.
+By contrast, trials do not occur when the LMMO alerts the SMMOs to a surfacing that the OT have seen but the SMMOs had not previously seen, and then the SMMOs see the surfacing and record information on it.
 In this case, although it's a duplicate (because both OT and SMMO saw the surfacing), it is not a valid trial as the OT saw it first directed the SMMO to see it.
 Hence "No" should be entered under "DUPLICATE TRIAL".